varunjohn/Booking-Seats-Layout-Sample/README.md

                     + "AA_AAAAAAUUUUU_AA/"
                     + "_________________/";
 ```
-As for this sample I have used 3 status for the seats :<br />
+As for this sample we have 3 status for the seats :<br />
 * _ is for empty space<br />
 * U is for already booked seats<br />
 * R is for reserved seats<br />